ja1goncalves/spacy/README.md

 # SCAPY
-This repository represent the service of sniffer or network scanner did by spacy...
+This repository represent the service of sniffer or network scanner did by scapy...
 ##

 ## Install